SCOTT RUESCHER

 “Brim, Base, and Handle”—on a ceramics show at the Society of Arts and Crafts

 During the same period at the start of this millennium, Scott wrote profiles of New England studio potters, such as Judith Motzkin, Paul Heroux, Mark Shapiro, Sarah Spademan, Nancy Selvage, Chris Gustin, and Diana Thomas, for Ceramics Monthly.
-During this period Scott also wrote a couple of pieces for the Appalachian Mountain Club’s monthly journal Appalachia, a couple for ReVista (a periodical published by the David Rockefeller Center for Latin American Studies at Harvard), several narrative “commentaries” on social issues and for the Cambridge community newspapers, and short profiles of alumni of the Harvard Graduate School of Education for Ed. magazine.
+During this period he also wrote a couple of pieces for the Appalachian Mountain Club’s monthly journal, Appalachia, a couple for ReVista (a periodical published by the David Rockefeller Center for Latin American Studies at Harvard), several narrative “commentaries” on social issues and for the Cambridge community newspapers, and short profiles of alumni of the Harvard Graduate School of Education for Ed. magazine.
 Unfortunately, most of those articles are not available online.

 INTERVIEWS, PROFILES, AND VIDEOS